Securing Your Family’s FutureDecember 12, 2019

 For parents, designating a guardian is one of the most important parts of an estate plan.
 While it’s unlikely that a guardian will ever have to step in, if the worst happens and you haven’t named a guardian, the state will choose one for your children.

 With this in mind, as soon as you know you’re expecting a child, you should begin talking about who you’d want to raise your minor children in the event that you pass away or become incapacitated.
 You also should designate a backup guardian.
 Before naming guardians in your will, make sure to ask potential guardians if they’re comfortable with the role.

 Next, establish the financial support necessary to help make sure your children will be taken care of.
-This may include purchasing life insurance and setting up a trust to hold the money.
+This typically includes purchasing life insurance and may entail setting up a trust to hold the money.

 3. How will your assets be distributed?

 Most people want to ensure that they, and not the state or anyone else, determine how their assets will be dispersed.
 Generally, your assets will be distributed based on the following hierarchy: